altenwald/ream/docs/protocol.md

 S: AGGREGATE LISTED 5 emails users accounts orders payments
 ```

-The return is giving the number of aggregators and the list of them.
+The return gives the number of aggregators and the list of them.

 ### PROJECTION CREATE

-The projection stores information processed after the event and it's adding the information like with the aggregator but adds more indexes for searching the information based on different fields.
+The projection stores information processed after the event and it adds the information like with the aggregator but adds more indexes for searching the information based on different fields.
 Using this request we can create a projection with the following information:

 ```
 C: PROJECTION CREATE users 6 +name +email position address city *country salary
 S: PROJECTION CREATED users
 ```

-The plus (+) signs are indicating the fields are unique keys and the star (*) signs are indicating the fields are indexes.
-The response is indicating the name of the projection created.
+The plus (+) signs indicate the fields are unique keys and the star (*) signs indicate the fields are indexes.
+The response indicates the name of the projection created.

 ### PROJECTION DROP